Anbar Asia

 Chemicals Prices in Armenia

-Armenia is a powerful country in terms of industry and income.
+Armenia is a landlocked country located in the South Caucasus region of Eurasia.
 Chemicals are substances that have a fixed composition and specific properties.
 Armenia's most important trading partners in terms of exports are Russia, Switzerland, Bulgaria, Iraq, the Netherlands, China (4.50%) and Iran.
 The Middle East, with its vast hydrocarbon and mineral resources, is one of the largest players in this large market in Asia.
-The people of Armenia in general have a very similar culture to Iranians.
-These materials are the basic building blocks of everything in the world
+Russia is Armenia's primary trading partner and a major source of imports.
+Food and pharmaceutical chemicals are specialized categories of chemicals that are specifically used in the food and pharmaceutical industries

 Add your import and export orders to this list